Miri, Ahmednagar

 Miri one of the important villages situated in Pathardi taluka, Ahmednagar District, Maharashtra on the Paithan road.
 And twenty miles to the south of Nevasa Miri is also known as Miri Maka because it has Maka village very close to it.

 Miri was at the time of publication of the old Ahmednagar District Gazetteer an alienated village.
 It has a post office.
 A weekly market is held at Miri on every Saturday.

 History

 Miri is famous for its old civilization which is more than 1000 years old.
 From mediaeval period of history we get the history of this town.
 The town reached the height of its prosperity at the end of the 19th century and was well known for its religious and educational importance.
 Many natives and non-natives from Ahmednagar were sending their children for High school study in Miri.

-Some famous surnames in Miri are Gawali, Solat, Zade, Gund, Korde, Mirikar, Mirpagar, Meher, Gale, Narwade etc.
+Some famous surnames in Miri are Mirpagar, Gawali, Solat, Zade, Gund, Korde, Mirikar, Meher, Gale, Narwade etc.